Pat Higgins (businessman): Early life and family

 Higgins was born in Christchurch in about 1938, the son of Phyllis and Irish-born Dan Higgins.
 The family moved to Palmerston North in 1947, where Dan Higgins founded what became the Higgins Group in 1951.
-Pat Higgins married his wife, Kay, in about 1962, and the couple went on to have four children.
+Pat Higgins married his wife, Jennifer Kay Johnson, in about 1962, and the couple went on to have four children.

 Career

 After leaving school, Higgins gained experience working with the family company's road crews, before moving to work in the management side of the business, and rising to become company chairman.
 The company grew to employ over 1700 staff, and was sold to Fletcher Building in 2016 for $315 million.

 Philanthropy

 Higgins began donating to community groups, sporting bodies and charities in the Manawatū in the 1980s.
 In 2016, it was reported that Higgins and the Higgins Group supported over 100 organisations annually.
 Groups that have received significant support include the Manawatū Cancer Society, Arohanui Hospice, the Manawatū Turbos rugby union team, and Manfeild Park.
 For many years, Higgins and EziBuy founder Gerard Gillispie gave $25,000 annually to the Manawatū rugby academy, and Higgins contributed $250,000 to the 2009 "Save the Turbos" campaign.